-The Kazakhs are the descendants of Turkic, Mongolic and Indo-Iranian indigenous groups and Huns that populated the territory between Siberia and the Black Sea.
+The Kazakh are the descendants of Turkic, Mongolic and Indo-Iranian indigenous groups and Huns who populated the territory between Siberia and the Black Sea.
 They are a semi-nomadic people and have roamed the mountains and valleys of western Mongolia with their herds since the 19th century.

 “Fine horses and fierce eagles are the wings of the Kazakh”

-The ancient art of eagle hunting is one of many traditions and skills that the Kazakhs have been able to hold on to for the last decades.
-They rely on their clan and herds, believing in pre-Islamic cults of the sky, the ancestors, fire and the supernatural forces of good and evil spirits.
+The ancient art of eagle hunting is one of many traditions and skills that the Kazakh have held onto for the last decades.
+They rely on their clan and herds, believing in pre-Islamic cults of the sky, ancestors, fire and the supernatural forces of good and evil spirits.

-Tsaatan (reindeer people) are the last reindeer herders who survived for thousands of years inhabiting the remotest subarctic taiga, moving between 5 and 10 times a year.
+Tsaatan (Mongolian for "those who have reindeer") descend from reindeer herders who have inhabited the remotest subarctic taiga for thousands of years, moving between five and ten times a year.
 Presently, only 44 families remain, their existence threatened by the dwindling number of their domesticated reindeer.

 “If there were no reindeer, we would not exist”